alevanpraag/wordle/README.md

 ## Features

-- A new word to guess every refresh
+- A new word to guess every day
 - Feedback on letter accuracy and placement:
   - Green for correct letters in the correct spot
   - Yellow for correct letters in the wrong spot